maxwets/dotfiles/README.md

 I currenty use Bash as command processor.

 ### emacs
-I use sometimes use emacs with [evil-mode](https://github.com/emacs-evil/evil) for programming in Oz (The default Oz editor is emacs).
+I sometimes use emacs with [evil-mode](https://github.com/emacs-evil/evil) for programming in Oz (The default Oz editor is emacs).

 ### tmux
 I used tmux for a while before starting to use i3.
 I remapped the prefix to \<C-s\>.

-### mutt
-My mail manager is neomutt.

 ### vifm
 My file manager is vifm.